Ryan Brierley: Toronto Wolfpack

 Brierley signed with the Toronto Wolfpack for an undisclosed transfer fee in April 2017.

+Hull Kingston Rovers

+Brierley signed with Hull Kingston Rovers in December 2019.
+Rovers finished bottom of the table, avoiding relegation following former club Toronto's exit from the competition.

 Leigh Centurions (rejoined)

 After just one season with Hull KR, Brierley returned to Leigh for the 2021 season.

-On 8 July 2021, it was announced that Brierley would be ruled out for an indefinite period with an eye injury.

-In round 24 of the 2021 Super League season, he scored a hat-trick in Leigh's 26–18 victory over Wakefield.
-It was only Leigh's second victory of the year.
+In July, Brierley was ruled out indefinitely with an eye injury, but returned before the end of the season to score a hat-trick against Wakefield Trinity, Leigh's second victory of the season.